Methanation for synthesis gas purification

 In substitute natural gas (SNG) manufacture, carbon oxides and hydrogen from alternative hydrocarbon sources are converted into methane.
 Johnson Matthey offers the CRGTM methanation catalyst range for the this duty.
 CRG catalysts provide good thermal stability and resistance to residual poisons in the gas to achieve a long life while giving the flexibility to operate over a wide temperature range resulting in high efficiency and heat recovery.

 Methanation for ethylene production

 Hydrogen produced as a by-product of ethylene production contains 500 to 5,000 ppm carbon monoxide.
-The concentration of carbon monoxide must be reduced to less than 10 ppm prior to use in reactors containing palladium or platinum based catalysts.
+Before this can be used in reactors containing palladium or platinum-based catalysts, the concentration of carbon monoxide must be reduced to less than 10 ppm.
+This can be achieved via methanation.

 Johnson Matthey manufactures a range of oxidic and pre-reduced KATALCO methanation catalysts for ethylene production.